top of page

 Your insurance helps cover the cost of care.
 Your HSA gives you a tax-advantaged way to pay for that care — or save for it.

-Most people treat their HSA like a checking account.
-A more effective approach is treating it like a long-term investment account that you can use for medical expenses when needed.
+Most people treat their HSA like a spending account.
+The smarter move is to treat it like an investment account that you can also use for healthcare—tax-free.

 Source: IRS Publication 969 — irs.gov/publications/p969